Gunman who killed 23 in racist attack at Texas Walmart is offered plea deal to avoid death penalty

 The gunman who killed 23 people in a racist attack targeting Hispanic shoppers at a Walmart near the U.S.-Mexico border in 2019 would avoid the death penalty under a plea offer announced Tuesday, abruptly ending years of efforts by prosecutors to see that he face execution by lethal injection.

-El Paso County District Attorney James Montoya said his decision in the prosecution of Patrick Crusius for one of the deadliest mass shootings in U.S. history was driven by victims' families who wanted the case behind them.
+El Paso County District Attorney James Montoya said during a news conference that his decision in the prosecution of Patrick Crusius, who drove across the state for one of the deadliest mass shootings in U.S. history and posted a racist screed just before opening fire, was driven by a majority of victims' relatives who wanted the case behind them.

-“I could see a worst-case scenario where this would not go to trial until 2028 if we continued to seek the death penalty,” he said.
+“This is about allowing the families of the 23 victims who lost their lives on that horrific day — and the 22 wounded — to finally have resolution in our court system,” Montoya said in a statement.

+“Now, no one in this community will ever have to hear the perpetrator’s name ever again,” he added.
+“No more hearings.
+No more appeals.
+He will die in prison.”

-But Montoya also acknowledged that not all families agreed with the reversal by his office, which under previous leadership had committed to taking the case to trial and seeking the death penalty.
+But Montoya also acknowledged at the news conference that not all families agreed with the reversal by his office, which under previous leadership had committed to taking the case to trial and seeking the death penalty.

+Adria Gonzalez, a survivor who helped panicked shoppers toward exits, said she feels that not pursuing the death penalty is “a slap in the face for all the victims.”

-Under the plea offer, Montoya said, Crusius would receive life in prison with no possibility of parole.
+Under the offer, Montoya said, Crusius would plead guilty to capital murder and receive life in prison with no possibility of parole.
+The plea hearing and sentencing is set for April 21, Montoya said, and families will be able to give victim impact statements.

+Mark Stevens, an attorney for Crusius, did not immediately respond to a message seeking comment.

 Crusius, 26, was already sentenced to 90 consecutive life sentences at the federal level after pleading guilty in 2023 to hate crime charges.

-Mark Stevens, an attorney for Crusius, did not immediately respond to a message seeking comment.

-Under the Biden administration, federal prosecutors also took the death penalty off the table but did not explain why.
-In addition to the federal case, Crusius was also charged in state court with capital murder.
+Under the Biden administration, federal prosecutors also took the death penalty off the table.

 Montoya said he supports the death penalty and believes Crusius deserves it.
-But he said he met with the families of the victims and there was an overriding desire to conclude the process, though some relatives were willing to wait as long as it took for a death sentence.
+But he said he met with the families of the victims and while some were willing to wait as long as it took for a death sentence, there was an overriding desire to conclude the process.

 “I’m just glad it’s over,” said Elise Hoffmann-Taus, whose father, Alexander Hoffmann was among those killed.
 “This is the outcome I wanted.”

-“I’ve heard about it.
-I think the guy does deserve the death penalty, to be honest,” Abbott said Tuesday about the announcement.
-“Any shooting like that is what capital punishment is for.”

-Montoya, a Democrat, took office in January after defeating a Republican incumbent who was appointed by Abbott.
+Montoya, a Democrat, took office in January after defeating a Republican incumbent who was appointed by Gov. Greg Abbott.

 Crusius, who is white, was 21 years old and had dropped out of community college when police say he drove more than 700 miles (1,100 kilometers) from his home near Dallas to El Paso.

-Moments after posting a racist screed online that warned of a Hispanic “invasion” of the state, he opened fire with an AK-style rifle inside and outside the store.
+Moments after posting online his racist rant, which warned of a Hispanic “invasion” of the state, he opened fire with an AK-style rifle inside and outside the store.

+Crusius was arrested shortly after the shooting and confessed to officers who stopped him at an intersection, police have said.

-Before the shooting, Crusius appears to have been consumed by the immigration debate, posting online in support of building the border wall and other messages praising the hardline border policies of President Donald Trump, who was in his first term at the time.
-He went further in the rant he posted before the attack, saying Hispanics were going to take over the government and economy.
+Prior to the attack, Crusius appears to have been consumed by the immigration debate, posting online in support of building the border wall and other messages praising the hard-line border policies of President Donald Trump, who was in his first term at the time.
+He went further in the screed right before the shootings, saying Hispanics were going to take over the government and economy.

-In the years since the shooting, Republicans have called migrants crossing the southern border an “invasion” and dismissed criticism that such rhetoric fuels anti-immigrant views and violence.

-In the U.S. government’s case, Crusius received a life sentence for each of the 90 charges against him, half of which were classified as hate crimes.
-Then-Attorney General Merrick Garland said after the sentencing that “no one in this country should have to live in fear of hate-fueled violence.”

 The people who were killed ranged in age from a 15-year-old high school athlete to several grandparents.
 They included immigrants, a retired city bus driver, teachers, tradesmen including a former iron worker, and several Mexican nationals who had crossed the U.S. border on routine shopping trips.